svemat01/blog.helgesson.dev/src/routes/posts/better-vpn.md

 * Public key box, stores all the public encryption keys for the nodes to be able to communicate.
 * Configure ACLs (Access Control Lists), access settings for your tailnet.

-The coordination server is very light which allows Tailscale to be able to offer it with a free plan.
+The coordination server is very light which allows Tailscale to be able to offer it with a free plan without going bankrupt.
 Oh yeah, did I forgot to mention that the basic plan is **free** forever and is most likely more than most people need.
 It's awesome!

 ### The DERP network

 I talked about how Tailscale usually operates using peer to peer connections, this is done by various means of NAT transversal, however when this isn't possible they have built up a network called the DERP network.
 This network works as a relay, basically your device connects to it and says I wanna go to my second device and it just sends forward the data.
 Of course this data has been encrypted and Tailscale can't actually see the data.

+### Tailscale IPs

+The system they came up with is in my opinion a really cool way on how we can *"abuse"* the reserved IPs.

+Each tailscale device get's their own Tailscale IP.
+However to avoid the IP collection with any other devices on your normal or the global network they decided to use the IP space 100.x.y.z to avoid any collisions.

+The 100.x.y.z space is normally reserved for the CGNAT *(Carrier Grade NAT)*.
+The CGNAT is a address space that is used between/within ISPs, which means these ips are unused for private networks, this makes it a perfect space for Tailscale to use.

 ## Installing Tailscale

-Let's get started by installing tailscale on your computer.
+Let's get started by installing tailscale on your computer so we can play around with it.

 Since installation instructions can sometimes change I recommend you to instead visit [their download page](https://tailscale.com/download/).
-They have a handy installation script at the page I linked to but if you are on linux, your package manager might already have tailscale added, but your result may vary.
+They have a handy installation script at the page I linked to, but if you are on linux, your package manager might already have tailscale added, but your result may vary.

 For me *(I use Arch btw)* it was as simple as telling pacman to install tailscale :)